SEE-GEO/regn/docs/source/jupyter_notebook.rst

 .. code-block:: none

-  alias start_jupyter_server="tmux new-session -d -s jupyter_notebook 'jupyter notebook --certfile=~/.jupyter/mycert.pem --keyfile ~/.jupyter/mykey.key --ip=`hostname -i`'"
+  alias start_jupyter_server="tmux new-session -d -s jupyter_notebook 'jupyter notebook --certfile=~/.jupyter/mycert.pem --keyfile ~/.jupyter/mykey.key --ip=`curl ifconfig.co`'"

 You can then start a jupyter notebook server by simply issuing :code:`start_jupyter_server` in the directory that you want to start the server in.